YSahloul/linear-beads/README.md

 `lb` gives you beads-style issue tracking with Linear as the backend.
 Your issues live in Linear where you can see them, but agents interact through a fast CLI with JSON output, background sync, and dependency tracking.
 Backward-compatible interop (import/export) with [beads](https://github.com/steveyegge/beads) issues.jsonl.

+## Quickstart

+Tell your agent:

+> Run `lb onboard`

+That's it.
+The agent will walk you through setup (install, auth, etc.) and configure itself to use `lb` for task tracking.

 ## Install

 **Download a binary** from [releases](https://github.com/nikvdp/linear-beads/releases) and add it to your PATH.